History of Pete Buttigieg in Timeline

 On February 2, 2021, Pete Buttigieg's nomination as Secretary of Transportation was confirmed, making him the first openly gay Cabinet secretary in U.S. history.

-March 2021: Consideration of tolls on Interstate 80
+March 2021: Consideration of Tolls on Interstate 80

 March 2021: Prioritization of Gateway Rail Tunnel Project

-May 2021: Cassette Tapes Released to South Bend City Council
+May 2021: Tapes Released to City Council

 May 19, 2021: Reinstatement of Obama-era pilot program

-June 2021: Appointment to White House Task Force
+June 2021: Appointment to White House Task Force on Supply Chain Disruptions

-In June 2021, Buttigieg was appointed as one of the leaders of a White House task force created to address ongoing supply chain disruptions.
+In June 2021, Buttigieg was appointed as one of the leaders of a White House task force created to address supply chain disruptions.

-August 17, 2021: Announcement of Becoming Parents
+August 17, 2021: Announcement of becoming a parent

-September 4, 2021: Adoption of Twins
+September 4, 2021: Adoption of twins

 On September 4, 2021, Buttigieg elaborated that he and his husband had adopted two newborn fraternal twins.

-October 2021: Supply chain disruption predictions
+October 2021: Addressing Global Supply Bottlenecks

 June 2022: Launch of Reconnecting Communities pilot program

-July 2022: Permanent Residence in Michigan
+July 2022: Established permanent residence in Michigan

 In July 2022, Buttigieg established his permanent residence in Traverse City, Michigan, which is Chasten's hometown, and registered to vote in Michigan.

-February 3, 2023: East Palestine, Ohio, train derailment
+February 3, 2023: East Palestine Train Derailment

-March 2023: Opposition to Spirit and Frontier Airlines merger
+March 2023: Opposition to Spirit-Frontier merger

-December 2023: Record fine imposed on Southwest Airlines
+December 2023: Record fine on Southwest Airlines

-2023: Study on impact of Buttigieg's biography on voters
+2023: Study on Buttigieg's electability as President

 In August 2024, Buttigieg was inducted by the LGBTQ Victory Fund into the LGBTQ+ Political Hall of Fame.

-January 2025: Consideration of U.S. Senate run in Michigan
+January 2025: Consideration of U.S. Senate Run

-2025: Goal to complete South Shore Line station project
+2025: South Shore Line Station Relocation Goal

-2031: City sewer system improvements deadline
+2031: Sewer system improvements deadline

-In 2035, the Carbon Neutral 2050 plan aims for the goal of meeting the Paris Agreement's 26-percent emission reduction by 2025, and aiming for further reductions of 45 percent by 2035.
+In late November 2019, the city's Common Council approved the Carbon Neutral 2050 plan and aiming for a further reductions of 45 percent by 2035.

-2050: Carbon Neutral 2050 plan goal
+2050: Carbon Neutral 2050 Plan Goal